The DataVault password manager is a robust software on paper but is quite menial in reality.

 Just click the ‘Add’ button on the toolbar and fill the details in the following screen before hitting ‘Save Item’.
 That’s all you need to do!

-Though I didn’t like the form where DataVault asks you to submit the details.
+Though I didn’t like the form where DataVault password manager asks you to submit the details.
 It’s basic and vague.

-And while the field names are already defined in most of the programs, DataVault requires you to type them manually, like ‘Username’ and ‘Password’, and insert the values next to each field.
+And while the field names are already defined in most of the programs, DataVault password manager requires you to type them manually, like ‘Username’ and ‘Password’, and insert the values next to each field.

 #2.
-DataVault can be used on every device, whether it’s running on Windows, Mac, iOS, or Android.
+DataVault can be used on every device, whether it’s running on Windows, Mac, and iOS app, or an Android app.

 But the only catch is, you have to pay to avail this backup and sync feature while most of the other programs offer this for free.